Working with Firebase Documents in ClojureScript

 :extend-via-metadata

-it turned out that any approach
+it turned out that any

-complexity when also wanting to serialize the data.
+notable complexity when also wanting to serialize the data.

 Serializing metadata is something that has been added to Transit quite some time ago but compared to the plug and play serialization we get when working with plain maps it did not seem worth it.
 Even if set up properly the protocol implementations, which are functions, are impossible to serialize.